Bart on the Road

 "Bart on the Road" is the twentieth episode of the seventh season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on March 31, 1996.
-In the episode, Bart makes his own fake driver's license and takes Milhouse, Martin, and Nelson on a road trip that goes awry, and Lisa has to help them get back home after they become stranded far away from Springfield.
+In the episode, Bart makes his own fake driver's license he acquired from the Department of Motor Vehicles (DMV) and takes Milhouse, Martin, and Nelson on a road trip that goes awry, and Lisa has to help them get back home after they become stranded far away from Springfield.

 The episode was written by Richard Appel, and directed by Swinton O. Scott III.
 The idea of a road trip was "so exciting" that the writers immediately knew they wanted to write it.
 The episode features cultural references to the 1991 film Naked Lunch, American singer Andy Williams, and Look magazine.

 Since airing, the episode has received positive reviews from television critics; Central Michigan Life named it the eighth-best episode of the series.
-It acquired a Nielsen rating of 7.2, and was the fifth-highest-rated show on the Fox network the week it aired.
+It acquired a Nielsen rating of 7.2 and was the fifth highest-rated show on the Fox network the week it aired.